We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Pumpkin Vases

-Pumpkin vases can allow you to display flowers and centerpieces in an innovative way that will impress all of your friends and family who come to dine with you.
-Since it’s different from a typical vase, it might inspire discussion between your guests.
+Pumpkin vases let you display flowers and centerpieces in an innovative way that will impress all of your friends and family who come to dine with you.
+It’s an excellent way to repurpose that Jack-o-lantern pumpkin for the harvest table and may inspire discussion between your guests.

 Purchase either a faux pumpkin or a real pumpkin and cut it open.
 If you opted for a real pumpkin, you’d have to clean it out thoroughly before further use.
 Fill it up with the items you want, and you have a natural-looking centerpiece without much effort.